-PROXY

-AQUA AMERICA, INC.

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF

-AQUA AMERICA, INC.
+PROXY AQUA AMERICA, INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF AQUA AMERICA, INC.

-Proxy for Annual Meeting of Shareholders, May 13, 2010
+Proxy for Annual Meeting of Shareholders, May 12, 2011

-The undersigned hereby appoints Roy H. Stahl, David P. Smeltzer and Robert A. Rubin, or a majority of them or any one of them acting singly in absence of the others, with full power of substitution, the proxy or proxies of the undersigned, to attend the Annual Meeting of Shareholders of Aqua America, Inc., to be held at the Drexelbrook Banquet & Corporate Events Center, 4700 Drexelbrook Drive, Drexel Hill, Pennsylvania 19026, located within the Drexelbrook Community, at 10:00 a.m., Eastern Daylight Time, on Thursday, May 13, 2010 and any adjournments or postponements thereof, and, with all powers the undersigned would possess, if present, to vote all shares of Common Stock of the undersigned in Aqua America, Inc. including any shares held in the Dividend Reinvestment and Direct Stock Purchase Plan of Aqua America, Inc. as designated on the reverse side.
+The undersigned hereby appoints Roy H. Stahl, David P. Smeltzer and Robert A. Rubin, or a majority of them or any one of them acting singly in absence of the others, with full power of substitution, the proxy or proxies of the undersigned, to attend the Annual Meeting of Shareholders of Aqua America, Inc., to be held at the Drexelbrook Banquet & Corporate Events Center, 4700 Drexelbrook Drive, Drexel Hill, Pennsylvania 19026, located within the Drexelbrook Community, at 10:00 a.m., Eastern Daylight Time, on Thursday, May 12, 2011 and any adjournments or postponements thereof, and, with all powers the undersigned would possess, if present, to vote all shares of Common Stock of the undersigned in Aqua America, Inc. including any shares held in the Dividend Reinvestment and Direct Stock Purchase Plan of Aqua America, Inc. as designated on the reverse side.

 The proxy when properly executed will be voted in the manner directed herein by the undersigned.
-If the proxy is signed, but no vote is specified, this proxy will be voted: FOR ALL the nominees listed in Proposal 1 on the reverse side, FOR the ratification of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2010 fiscal year in Proposal 2, AGAINST the shareholder proposal regarding the preparation and publication of a sustainability report in Proposal 3, and in accordance with the proxies' discretion upon other matters properly coming before the meeting and any adjournments or postponements thereof.
+If the proxy is signed, but no vote is specified, this proxy will be voted: FOR ALL the nominees listed in Proposal No. 1 on the reverse side, FOR the ratification of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2011 fiscal year in Proposal No. 2, FOR approval of the Company's executive compensation programs as set forth in Proposal No. 3, FOR a 3 YEAR frequency of executive compensation votes in Proposal No. 4, AGAINST the shareholder proposal declassify the Board for the purpose of director elections in Proposal No. 5 and in accordance with the proxies' discretion upon other matters properly coming before the meeting and any adjournments or postponements thereof.